comptonben/epiq/README.md

 ```

  - To view the published alarms visit https://epiq-code-challenge.000webhostapp.com/api/read-alarms.php
+ - To clear alarms that have been published visit https://epiq-code-challenge.000webhostapp.com/api/clear-alarms.php

 ### TMP125 Driver
  - Build challenge part (from same directory where you pulled from git):